 EPIC recognizes that successful R&D efforts must ultimately lead to commercialization to achieve meaningful impact.
 To this end, EPIC will invest in infrastructure and programs that support the transition from research to market.
-A dedicated Innovation Hub, co-managed by UC Berkeley and LBNL, will provide state-of-the-art facilities for prototyping, testing, and scaling technologies.
+A dedicated electrochemical technology Innovation Hub, co-managed by UC Berkeley and LBNL, will provide state-of-the-art facilities for prototyping, testing, and scaling technologies.
 This Hub will also house technology transfer offices to streamline the process of licensing intellectual property and connecting researchers with industry partners.
+As the first stage in building the Innovation Hub, EPIC will create a combined electrochemistry workforce and innovation facility on the UCB campus with flexible laboratory space provided by the College of Chemistry.
+The facility will support small-scale device-level applied R&D suitable for de-risking first of a kind electrochemical reactors and include basic characterization tools for rapid materials and failure analysis.
+The facility will also be used for hands-on workforce and educational laboratory activities through the Electrochemistry Summer Academy (described below) launching in Summer of 2025 (and open to any traditional or non-traditional student in the region, not solely Berkely students) as well as the Electrochemical Engineering professional masters program, co-developed and offered between the CSU and UC campuses, to be launched in 2027.

 One key commercialization pathway will involve leveraging existing relationships with large industrial stakeholders, such as SMUD and CALSTART, to pilot new technologies.
 For instance, an advanced battery storage system developed at LBNL could be tested in collaboration with SMUD’s renewable energy grid, providing real-world validation and opening the door to broader market adoption.
 Similarly, biofuel technologies originating from CSUF’s agricultural research could be commercialized through partnerships with transportation companies and fuel suppliers.

 EPIC’s use-inspired R&D efforts will deliver transformative benefits to the Central Valley and beyond.
-By addressing innovation infrastructure gaps, EPIC will enable the region to transition from reliance on O&G-based jobs to a clean energy economy.
-Investments in renewable energy technologies, such as hydrogen production and biofuels, will create new job opportunities while reducing greenhouse gas (GHG) emissions.
+By addressing innovation infrastructure gaps, EPIC will augment traditional O&G-based jobs to include new more efficient electrochemical processes and the next-generation energy economy.
+Investments in renewable energy technologies, such as synthetic liquid fuels appropriate for aviation, will create new job opportunities while reducing greenhouse gas (GHG) emissions.
 Additionally, EPIC’s focus on applied R&D will ensure that solutions are both market-ready and tailored to the unique needs of the region’s communities.
 The collaboration between UC, CSU, and industry partners will also enhance workforce development, creating pathways for residents to participate in the emerging clean energy sector.
 Training programs will be aligned with R&D activities, equipping workers with the skills needed to implement and maintain new technologies.
 This alignment will ensure that the economic benefits of innovation are equitably distributed across the region.

 By fostering a culture of collaboration and innovation, EPIC will transform the Central Valley into a national leader in use-inspired R&D. Its efforts will address the immediate challenges of transitioning to a cleaner energy economy and lay the foundation for long-term sustainability and resilience.
 This integrated research, development, and commercialization model can serve as a blueprint for other regions seeking to navigate similar transitions.